Trump says it’s safe to reopen states as governors grapple with loosening restrictions

 Even in states that are partially reopening, some residents say it feels like it may be a long time before things go back to “normal.”

-When the mayor of Tulsa announced last month that salons, gyms, restaurants and some other establishments would be allowed to reopen on May 1, Mary Breedlove, a 53-year-old hair stylist, was flooded with calls from clients.
+When the mayor of Tulsa announced last month that salons, gyms, restaurants and some other establishments would be allowed to reopen this past Friday, Mary Breedlove, a 53-year-old hair stylist, was flooded with calls from clients.

-“My phone was blowing up: ‘Me first, me first,’ ” said Breedlove, who works out of a rented room in a salon along with her 30-year-old daughter.

-For weeks, Breedlove had been making special color kits that she would leave on her front porch for pickup so that clients could keep their color fresh during the shutdown.
-She and other stylists missed not only their regular income, but also their personal interactions with customers.

-Then, when the salon was finally able to reopen its doors on Friday, she said, “the reality hit us.”
+But when the salon was finally able to reopen its doors, she said, “the reality hit us.”

 Now, clients wait in their cars until they receive a text message from Breedlove that she’s ready for them.
 Once they enter the salon, Breedlove takes their temperature, sanitizes their hands and gives them a disposable cape to wear.
-No walk-ins are allowed, and if an appointment normally would have taken an hour, it now takes about 20 minutes longer given the need to sterilize all of the surfaces in the room before and after each customer.

 But for Breedlove, the hardest part has been the stifling effect of having to wear a face mask while she works.

+And in the shadow of Lincoln’s statue, he declared that he is treated worse by the “hostile press” than Abraham Lincoln was, a remark that prompted ridicule from critics.

+“They always said Lincoln — nobody got treated worse than Lincoln,” Trump said.
+“I believe I am treated worse.”

-Samantha Pell, Karen DeYoung, Candace Buckner and Aaron Gregg contributed to this report.
+Samantha Pell, Karen DeYoung, Seung Min Kim, Candace Buckner and Aaron Gregg contributed to this report.